digitinok/coding-quiz/README.md

 # Coding Quiz

-A time coding quiz with multiple choice questions running in the browser
+A timed coding quiz with multiple choice questions running in the browser

 ## Description